SaraClick/sky_project/README.md

 ***

-### 🐏 Forty Winks Installation Guide
+### 📦 Installation Guide

 Note: The installation guide assumes basic knowledge of working with Python, MySQL and Flask.
-If you encounter any issues during the installation process, refer to the official documentation for the relevant software or seek assistance from the development community.
+If you encounter any issues, refer to the official documentation or seek assistance from the development community.

 📋 Prerequisites
 Before you begin the installation process, please ensure that you have the following prerequisites installed: